 Please let us know if you do not wish us to retain such information about you for either or both of those purposes, and it will be deleted.

 You have the right at any time to know what information we hold about you, and to see it.
-If you wish to exercise this right, please write to The Administrator, Low Incomes Tax Reform Group, The Chartered Institute of Taxation at Artillery House, 11-19 Artillery Row, London SW1P 1RT.
+If you wish to exercise this right, please write to The Administrator, Low Incomes Tax Reform Group, The Chartered Institute of Taxation at 30 Monck Street, Westminster, London, SW1P 2AP.